 The embryo is continuing to grow and develop more recognizable features, including hands, feet, and eyes.
-The genitals are still too small and underdeveloped, so you won’t know your baby’s gender for a few more weeks.
+The genitals are still too small and underdeveloped, so you won’t know your baby’s sex for a few more weeks.

 A missed period, nausea, vomiting, fatigue (possibly extreme), bloating, and possible weight gain are all cluing you into your pregnancy.
 If you didn’t know you were pregnant before this week, you will probably begin to wonder.